-'Fire' books for all ages from the country's most celebrated pitmaster and owner of the wildly popul
+"Words are only painted fire; a look is the fire itself." ~Mark Twain 'Fire' books for all ages from the country's most celebrated pitmaster and owner of the wildly populated information on

-No Dragons for Tea: Fire Safety for Kids (and Dragons), by Jean E. Pen- With its funny, rhyming verse and spunky illustrations, Dragons for Tea. shows kids that learning about fire safety doesn't have to be scary.
-The story ends with The Dragon's Fire Safety Rhyme - a fun and easy way to remember what to do in case of fire
+No Dragons for Tea: Fire Safety for Kids (and Dragons), by Jean E. Pendziwol

+With its funny, rhyming verse and spunky illustrations, Dragons for Tea shows kids that learning about fire safety doesn't have to be scary.
+The story ends with The Dragon's Fire Safety Rhyme - a fun and easy way to remember what to do in case of fire.

 Essentials of Fire Fighting and Fire Department Operations (6th Edition), by IFSTA Continuing the tradition of excellence in firefighter education, this new, expanded version contains the complete 20 basic chapters, as well as additional chapters including first aid and hazardous materials response to meet all of the requirements for Fire Fighter I and II levels of NFPA 1001° and NFPA 472° and OSHA 1910.120.
-This overhauled new edition offers a complete support package and includes rope requirements, the use of essential job tasks related to the medical require ments in NFPA 1582°, and more!
+This overhauled new edition offers a complete support package and includes updated information on 192 skill sheets, knot and rope requirements, the use of essential job tasks related to the medical requirements in NFPA 1582^{}, and more!
 Begin laying the foundation for your firefighting career now with this expanded version.
 Brain on Fire: My

-Month of Madness, by Susannah Cahalan SUSANNAH CAHALAN An award-winning memoir and instant New York Times bestseller that goes far beyond its riveting medical mystery, Brain on Fire is the powerful account of one woman's struggle to recapture her identity.
+3Bendrigh hors ... as unspecied gif of 1 clock lines are of hearing in the second processing of the second pro-BRAIN ON FIRE - My Month of Madness - - My Monto of American SUSANNAH CAHALAN WITH A NEW AFTERWOOD Month of Madness, by Susannah Cahalan An award-winning An award-winning memoir and instant New York Times bestseller that goes far beyond its riveting medical mystery, Brain on Fire is the powerful account of one woman's struggle to recapture her identity.
 In a swift and breathtaking narrative, Susannah tells the astonishing true story of her descent into madness, her family's inspiring faith in her, and the lifesaving diagnosis that nearly didn't happen.
-Brain on Fire is an unforgettable exploration of memory and identity, faith and love, and a profoundly compelling tale of survival and perseverance that is destined to Fire Chief: The Story of a Volunteer Firefighter, by Ed Daniels become a classic.

-Retired Fire Chief pens reflections on his life as a volunteer firefighter.
-Fire Chief shares experiences and sacrifices until now known only to the

-his emergency encounters,

-Daniels describes what it is

-like for a volunteer fire chief

-of raising a family, handling

-team of sometimes unruly

-along for the journey as he

-grows into an expert leader

-who eventually retires, and

-reflects on his lifetime of

-bravery and public service.
+Brain on Fire is an unforgettable exploration of memory and identity, faith and love, and a profoundly compelling tale of survival and perseverance that is destined to become a classic.
+Fire Chief: The Story of a Volunteer Firefighter, by Ed Daniels Retired Fire Chief pens reflections on his life as a volunteer firefighter.
+Fire Chief shares experiences and sacrifices until now known only to the volunteers themselves.
+Ed Daniels recalls his life as a volunteer firefighter in the mountains of Colorado.
+Based on actual events, the book takes readers into the heat which countless volunteer firefighters face every day throughout the world.
+Fire Chief describes Daniels' experiences and encounters in frightening detail; stories of house fires, wildfires, car accidents and back country rescues as they really happened.
+Woven throughout his emergency encounters, Daniels describes what it is like for a volunteer fire chief trying to balance the load of raising a family, handling a career, and leading a team of sometimes unruly volunteers.
+Readers go along for the journey as he grows into an expert leader who eventually retires, and reflects on his lifetime of bravery and public service.
+Franklin Barbecue: A